 The number of people struggling with addiction in the country has continued to greatly skyrocket.
 Numerous substances are large problems when it comes to people developing addictions, but the most problematic category of substances in this avenue has been opioids for many years.
 There are several substances included under this heading, such as various medications and illegal drugs like heroin.
 Of course, heroin has been a massive issue for many years, but the legal medications have also largely contributed to the addiction epidemic that our nation is currently facing.
 Some of these medications have been greater issues than others and one of these is Hydrocodone, which is actually a generic opioid ingredient contained within numerous medications, including Vicodin, Lortab, and Norco.
 It is typically prescribed to address moderate to severe pain, but it is also indicated for coughs, being that it is effective is a cough suppressant.

 Hydrocodone, like most other opioids, is sourced from the opiate poppy plant.
 Being part of this family of substances, it produces a common series of effects for those that take it.
-These include:

 - Pain Mitigation

 The above is considered to be the desirable effects of hydrocodone.
 Of course, just like any other form of medication, hydrocodone can also come along with a series of negative side effects, such as:

 - Stomach Pain

 - Mood Changes